 A medically attended AE, is defined as any adverse event for which the participant seeks medical attention either at hospital or from primary care.
 This explicitly excludes seeking medical attention solely for a SARS-CoV2 test.
-Participants will be asked to record any medically attended directly solicited and reviewed at each study visit.
+Participants will be asked to record any medically attended AEs on their diary cards.
+Medically attended AEs occurring up to 3 months post boost, will be directly solicited and reviewed at each study visit.